Considering a career in dispute resolution? You’re onto something.

 But how do you get into the field?

 There are several different pathways available to you, each requiring specific training and experience.
-Here, we’ll take a closer look at two different specialisms: mediation and family dispute resolution.
+Here, we’ll take a closer look at two different pathways: mediation and family dispute resolution.

 First, what is mediation?